muratk5n/thirdwave/en/README.md

 ---

-Apparently US was for the integration..
+US was for the integration news says..
 Coons went there?
 Was he speaking for the gov?

----

 2019: "Hemedti refus[ed] to integrate Rapid Support Forces into the [Sudanese] army"